why-it-works/.github/profile/README.md

 ## 💡 What We Do

-While we're just getting started, our focus areas include:​
+- While we're just getting started, our focus areas include:​

-Developing open-source tools and applications.​
+- Developing open-source tools and applications.​

-Exploring new technologies and frameworks.​
+- Exploring new technologies and frameworks.​

-Sharing knowledge through collaborative learning.
+- Sharing knowledge through collaborative learning.

 ## 🤝 Join Us
 We're always open to new ideas and collaborators.
 Whether you're a seasoned developer or just starting out, there's a place for you here.​

-Contribute: Check out our contribution guidelines.​
+- **Contribute**: Check out our contribution guidelines.​

-Connect: Join our discussions on [community page](https://github.com/orgs/why-it-works/discussions).​
+- **Connect**: Join our discussions on [community page](https://github.com/orgs/why-it-works/discussions).​

-Collaborate: Participate in our upcoming projects and initiatives.
+- **Collaborate**: Participate in our upcoming projects and initiatives.

 ---

 ​Let's build something amazing together!